Ackara/Mockaroo.NET/README.md

 #### Reusing Data

 The number of calls one can make to [Mockaroo](https://www.mockaroo.com/api/docs) is limited, therefore it is a good idea to save and reuse the data retrieved from previous calls.
-The `FetchAndSaveDataAsync` method enables you to do just that.
+The `MockarooRepository` class enables you to do just that.
 In addition, reusing data also means that the returned objects will be consistent instead of returning fresh data for each call.
 However keep in mind that if the `Schema` changes a new dataset will be retrieved.

 ## Contributing

-### Prequistes:
+**Prequistes:**
 * Visual Studio 2015+
 * [Mockaroo API Key](https://mockaroo.com/users/sign_up)